 - She also brought a few basic, light-weight moisture-wicking t-shirts.

 - For many men, one pair of shoes is enough.
-These basic hiking shoes worked for hiking the Inca Trail, all around Patagonia, and in the Indian Himalayas.
+A pair of basic hiking shoes worked for hiking the Inca Trail, all around Patagonia, and in the Indian Himalayas.
+Don’t buy hiking boots.
 These are what I wore with pants when I went out to a nice dinner (which was few and far between, but I made do).

 - The wife only brought 2 pair, a pair of hiking shoes and a pair of slip on shoes good for walking around cities.

 - If you bring a phone, make sure you know what it’s going to cost.
-Using your home plan is going to cost a fortune, so make sure you know how to unlock it.
+Using your home plan may cost a fortune, so check out various plans as some companies are making worldwide service less costly.
+If your provider is not one of these, make sure you know how to unlock it.
 Once it’s unlocked, you should be able to buy a sim card and call/text/data plan in the next country you’re visiting.
 Not all phones work abroad, even if they’re unlocked, so make sure you do your homework

-- If you plan on taking a lot of pictures and don’t have your own computer, you will have to spend quite a bit of time in internet cafes downloading, uploading, saving, and backing up.
+- If you have a camera that is not your phone and plan on taking a lot of pictures and don’t have your own computer, you will have to spend quite a bit of time in internet cafes downloading, uploading, saving, and backing up.
 It can get tiresome, and it’s easy to get lazy.
 If your camera or bag gets stolen before you had a chance to back up your pictures, you will be angry.

-- Regarding cameras - you can find nice, small, quality point and shoot cameras for a pretty affordable price these days.
+- Regarding cameras – You’re phone can work just fine as your main camera in most instances.
 If you like photography and want to bring your DSLR, then do it, but realize you’re going to need to consider things like extra lenses very carefully.
 They can add a lot weight and added expense to what you’re carrying with you.

-- If you want a computer but don’t want to deal with the extra space and weight, consider a tablet like an iPad.
+- If you want a computer but don’t want to deal with the extra space and weight, consider a tablet.
 They do most things a laptop or netbook do (as long as you aren’t doing some serious blogging or working), and they are considerably smaller, lighter, and have an amazing battery life.
+You can bring a keyboard to connect to it as well.
 The downside is that they are pricey.

 - Video cameras are pretty unnecessary in this day and age unless you are looking to do some professional work.
-Most decent point and shoots have video capabilities that work just fine for travelers’ basic needs.
+Your camera has video capabilities that work just fine for travelers’ basic needs.

 Where to find travel specific clothing and gear

 If you’re looking to buy online, you have a lot of options, so I’ll just give a few of my favorites.
-BootsnAll has a site that sells all types of travel gear, so be sure to check it out.
 Steep and Cheap is a great site that offers outdoor and travel clothing and gear at extremely discounted prices.
 There is a catch though.
 Only one item is available at a time, they have a specific number of them (or a time limit, whichever comes first), and when they’re gone, they move onto the next item.
 You have to keep an eye on it, but it can be lots of fun and rather addicting.
-Another great site is Backcountry.com, which has a sister, discount site with lots of great deals.
 And it’s always worth it to check out Amazon, as they sell just about everything and almost always have some good deals.

 Backpacks vs. suitcases